March is nutrition month and this year’s theme is “Good For You. Dietitians Help You Find Your Healthy.”

 2. Health Conditions

 Managing a health condition can be hard, but it doesn’t mean you can’t still enjoy your food.
 When we “eat what we love and love what we eat”, our quality of life can improve significantly.
 With diabetes, it is important to remember that carbohydrates are still part of healthy diet.
 The quality and quantity of our carbohydrate choices is what matters most.
 For example, choosing smaller portions of lower glycemic index foods can help control blood sugar levels.
-Click here to learn more about the glycemic index (add link to glycemic index handout)
+Learn more about the glycemic index Click Here

 Practice the 80/20 rule: Eat wholesome, unprocessed foods 80% of the time, and allow yourself to indulge 20% of the time.
 By eating the “better for you” foods more often, you can still manage your diabetes without feeling restricted.
 Consistency over perfection!